Sun without Soot

-Sun24, working with numerous Catholic dioceses in Uganda, Burundi, Rwanda, Tanzania, Kenya, Democratic Republic of Congo and Guatemala, has distributed over 248,000* solar lights to families without electricity.
+Sun24, working in Uganda, Burundi, Tanzania, Kenya, Democratic Republic of Congo, Madagascar and Guatemala, has distributed over 248,000* solar lights to families without electricity.

 We are developing a distribution model using the vast Catholic Church infrastructure to distribute solar lights worldwide to all families without electricity, regardless of religious affiliation.
 Need, not creed.

 “In our twin parish in Nalweyo, Uganda, very few households have electricity.
 Working with Sun 24, my parish plans to give a solar lamp to every family in our twin parish.
 Since the cost per lamp is so low, our goal is for Blessed Trinity to provide 10,000 solar lamps.”Father Pat Sheedy

 |248,240*||Solar lights distributed to-date||Impact of One $4 Solar Light|

 |446,832||Tonnes of emissions averted (CO2 equivalent)**||1.8 tonnes (metric tons)|

 |1,055,020,000||Averted miles driven by a typical American car (equivalent)**||4,250 miles|

 |24,824,000||Dollars saved by poor African families (cost of kerosene)||100 USD|